infominer33/infominer33.github.io/README.md

 ### Social

-* I'm commonly found in the [Crypto-SuperSource](https://discord.gg/ahTuPMY) discord server.
+* I can be found in the [Crypto-SuperSource](https://discord.gg/ahTuPMY) discord server.

 * [@cryptinfominer—Twitter](https://twitter.com/cryptinfominer)

-* If it's convenient for you, I can be contacted on [Linkedin](https://www.linkedin.com/in/infominer/).
+* I may also be contacted on [Linkedin](https://www.linkedin.com/in/infominer/).

 ### Portfolio